billkenney/update_max3_plus3/readme.md

 ################################################################################################################################################################

-this guide will allow you to update qidi max3 / plus3 / smart3 to debian bookworm with the edge kernel, and the latest klipper, moonraker, and fluidd (or mainsail) without losing functionality of the screen. just follow steps 1-9 (and optionally 10-11)
+this guide will allow you to update qidi max3 / plus3 / smart3 to debian bookworm with the edge kernel, and the latest klipper, moonraker, and fluidd (or mainsail) without losing functionality of the screen. just follow steps 1-10 (and optionally 11-12)

 a qidi employee has also created an image. i installed it but ran into some pretty significant issues, and ended up reverting to my image. if you want to install his image, instructions are here: https://github.com/billkenney/update_max3_plus3/blob/main/cchen616-image.md

-if you don't have ethernet, you should probably get an adapter before continuing. the wifi menu on the printer screen does not work after upgrading (see https://github.com/billkenney/update_max3_plus3/issues/5). you can run `sudo nmtui` to use the network-manager service to create or manage network connections, and it will automatically connect on boot, but you need to be able to ssh into your printer
+if you don't have ethernet, you should probably get an adapter before continuing. the wifi menu on the printer screen does not work after upgrading (see https://github.com/billkenney/update_max3_plus3/issues/5). you can run `sudo nmtui` to use the network-manager service to create or manage network connections, and it will automatically connect on boot, but you need to be able to ssh into your printer. this has been fixed on my printer, but i have not yet created a new image. i will update the instructions once i have done so, for now you need ethernet and will have to complete step 10 to get the wifi on the screen working again

 also, as discussed in this issue (https://github.com/billkenney/update_max3_plus3/issues/6), qidi has apparently been using different wifi modules. if you have an aic8800 module, you may be able to follow these steos to get it working as the drivers apparently do not work on my image: https://forum.beagleboard.org/t/success-with-brostrend-usb-wifi-dongle-somewhere-to-document-the-process/37007/3